Skip to main content

 On a typical Tower Hamlets trade-up from £555,000 to £890,000 (a 60% step up), Stamp Duty Land Tax (SDLT) is £34,500 — an effective rate of 3.88%.
 First-time buyers and additional-property buyers pay different rates.
 Use HMRC's official calculator at tax.service.gov.uk for your exact figure.
 HMRC Stamp Duty calculator

-What does a typical extension actually cost in Tower Hamlets in 2026?
+What does a typical extension cost in Tower Hamlets in 2026?

 Do I need planning permission for an extension in Tower Hamlets?

-Many single-storey rear extensions in Tower Hamlets fall under Permitted Development — no planning permission needed.
-But those rights can be withdrawn by Article 4 directions and conservation areas in Tower Hamlets, including Spitalfields, Tredegar Square, Wapping.
-If your home sits in one of those, or is listed, you'll need full planning.
+Many single-storey rear extensions fall under Permitted Development — no planning permission needed.
+Tower Hamlets operates Article 4 directions covering its many conservation areas (notably Spitalfields, Tredegar Square, Wapping, Limehouse) plus a borough-wide HMO Article 4.
+The Spitalfields and Tredegar Square directions remove most external alteration PD rights — the borough's Georgian and early-Victorian terrace stock is tightly controlled.
+Tower Hamlets has 58 conservation areas, including Spitalfields, Tredegar Square, Wapping, where PD rights are curtailed.
 Side extensions, large rear extensions and most wraparounds need full planning regardless.
 Check the London Borough of Tower Hamlets planning portal first.
 Open the London Borough of Tower Hamlets planning portal

 Compare nearby London boroughs

-Nearby by median property value — useful if you're weighing a move to an adjacent price tier.
+Nearby by average property value — useful if you're weighing a move to an adjacent price tier.
+A comparable trade-up in Merton would carry about £35,250 of stamp duty — £750 more than in Tower Hamlets.

 See all 33 London boroughs